Fincham

-Fincham is a village and civil parish the English county of Norfolk.
-The village is located 9.4 mi south of King's Lynn and 34 mi west of Norwich, along the A1122 between Outwell and Swaffham.
+Fincham is a village and civil parish in the English county of Norfolk.

+Fincham is located 9.4 mi south of King's Lynn and 34 mi west of Norwich.

 History

 Fincham's name is of Anglo-Saxon origin and derives from the Old English for a homestead or settlement with an abundance of finches.

-Fincham was the site of a major Roman thoroughfare, meaning the parish has yielded numerous Roman artefacts including three separate hoards of silver coins, a curious figure of a hare and hound and a bust of Jupiter.
-The foundations of a Roman building have been discovered in the north of the parish, which have been excavated by Norfolk Heritage.
+The Roman Fen Causeway once ran through Fincham meaning the parish has yielded numerous Roman artefacts including three separate hoards of silver coins, a curious figure of a hare and hound and a bust of Jupiter.
+The foundations of a Roman building have been discovered in the north of the parish, which have been excavated by Norfolk Heritage in the 1990s.

-The parish has also yielded many artefacts from the Anglo-Saxon period including rare coins dating from the reign of King Eadwold and another that was minted in Maastricht.
+The parish has also yielded many artefacts from the Anglo-Saxon period including rare coins dating from the reign of King Rædwald and another that was minted in Maastricht.
 With later coins found dating from the reigns of King Cnut and Æthelred the Unready.

 In the Domesday Book, Fincham is listed as a settlement of 164 households in the hundred of Clackclose.
 In 1086, the village was divided between the East Anglian estates of William de Warenne, Hermer de Ferrers, Bury St Edmunds Abbey, St. Etheldreda's Abbey, Ralph Baynard and Reginald, son of Ivo.

 Fincham Hall is a manor-house dating from the Fifteenth and Sixteenth Centuries, with an earlier octagonal brick tower.
 Today, the hall is available for tourists to rent on Airbnb.
 Talbot Hall was built in Eighteenth Century and was notable for hosting an impressive collection of orchids currently displayed in Kew Botanical Gardens.